 In this particular instance, it seems unlikely that MTA will be held liable for the boy’s injuries due to the fact that the striking vehicle – which, in this case, happened to be the passenger vehicle – is typically considered to be liable for damages resulting from a rear-end collision.
-After a rear-end accident occurs in New York, it is generally determined that the striking vehicle was following too closely, and was therefore responsible for causing the accident.
+After a rear-end accident occurs in Queens, it is generally determined that the striking vehicle was following too closely, and was therefore responsible for causing the accident.

 Like many states, New York has a law that expressly prohibits following too closely, or tailgating.
 NY VTL § 1129(a), which is part of the section of New York’s Vehicle and Traffic Law that deals with maintaining a safe following distance while driving, prohibits “follow[ing] another vehicle more closely than is reasonable and prudent.”